United States–Venezuela relations: Escalation

-Venezuelan President Nicolás Maduro has called these actions a threat to his country's sovereignty and announced that, in the event of any attack, "the republic will declare war."
-Also, the President of Venezuela responded firmly to military threats from the United States, declaring that no threat—even one involving a thousand missiles—would compel Venezuela to back down.
+Maduro mobilized a militia and a military deployment within Venezuelan territory as a defense against a possible attack, and called the US actions a threat to his country's sovereignty, stating that, in the event of any attack, "the republic will declare war".
+He responded firmly to military threats, declaring that no threat—even one involving a thousand missiles—would compel Venezuela to back down.